 It’s true that the fireworks the Children Brand children are playing with look like sparklers.
 But there still seems to be a bit of a discrepancy between what the wording on the label says (Do not hold in hand after lighting) and what the picture is suggesting.
 I suppose that if you are a Children Brand child and live inside the label then there is really no way you can read what is written on the outside of the label.
 I sometimes wonder whether I too have instructions which I can’t read just out of sight beneath the floor.

-airports angels artichokes Asian music Auden Basho Berlin Bill Bryson boats cats China days django bates dogs Egypt film films France French frogs Germany Google Translate gymnastics haiku how to India Insects instruments international years interpreting Istanbul Italian poetry Japan jargon jazz John Cage Kobayashi Issa Leopardi Li Po listening Lists looking memories menus Mexico Mozart Nabokov Neruda North Korea numbers painting photography pi pigeons poems poetry technique predictions queneau randomness Rome Rossini Shanghai signs strange recipes Szymborska the future the moon trains translation travel Turkish Vietnam William Carlos Williams words Zen
+airports artichokes Asian music Auden Basho Beethoven Bill Bryson birds boats cats China cities days django bates dogs film films France French frogs Germany Google Translate haiku how to India Insects instruments international years interpreting Istanbul Italian poetry Japan jargon jazz John Cage Kobayashi Issa Leopardi Li Po listening Lists looking memories menus Mexico Mozart Nabokov Neruda North Korea numbers painting photography pi pigeons poems poetry technique predictions queneau randomness Rome Rossini Shanghai signs starlings strange recipes Szymborska the future the moon trains translation travel Turkish Vietnam William Carlos Williams words Zen

 Top Posts & Pages

 - Pablo Neruda – Ode to the Artichoke – Oda a la alcachofa

 - Patrick O'Brian - "I do love a blow" - Aboard HMS Surprise

 - The Poetry of Google Translate